 In short, if your email’s content looks like spam, it will get treated like spam, both by spam filters and by the recipient.

-Clickback MAIL has a range of built-in features to help handle all these technical factors.
+Clickback has a range of built-in features to help handle all these technical factors.
 It has a list data verification service built into the upload tool, so you don’t need to pay a third party.
 While you’re creating your email, it’ll alert you of any formatting or content that could hinder your deliverability.

 Part 2 – Recipient Engagement